tarasowski/javascript-pocketguide/serverless/009_user-auth-cognito-aws.md

 ## Customer Authorizer

 A custom authorizer uses Lambda behind the scenes.
 It does tell the API Gateway to call a specific Lambda function, to pass some data/information from the incoming request to the function and that function then has to run some code to validate to authenticate the user.
-In this function you can chan the jwt token, setup your own authentificatio workflow.
+In this function you can chain the jwt token, setup your own authentification workflow.

 The goal fot the Lambda function is to return the AIM policy back to us.
 The policy needs to decide are you a user that makes a request, are you allowed to invoke this API endpoint.
 The policy will be generated dynamically and it will expire after a certain time, but before doing so it will grant/deny the access.